-We would like to point out that at Apex Pest Control, we have a certain affinity for spiders.
+We want to point out that at Apex Pest Control, we have a certain affinity for spiders.
 After all, these arachnids are nature’s original pest control technicians, using their webs to catch and devour all sorts of nasty, disease-spreading insects.
 But, while spiders have a place in the ecosystem, that place is not in your home.
 If you have a spider problem, you need to seek professional help to keep these beautiful creatures outside where they belong.

 Spiders: Annoying, Disruptive, and Potentially Harmful

 Spiders cause problems for homeowners in several ways.
 First, spiders are simply not very attractive house guests.
-Most people feel disturbed when they see one staring up at them from the bathroom sink or feel one go skittering across their leg.
+Most people feel disturbed when they see one staring up at them from the bathroom sink or they feel one skittering across their leg.

 Second, spiderwebs strung up around your home can be a real annoyance.
 No one wants to walk from one room to another and become entangled in an intricately woven but invisible web that has been diligently spun across the doorframe.
-Furthermore, spiderwebs are designed to catch things, and what they usually catch is dust and the bodies of soon to be dead insects, giving your home a gloomy, morbid look.
+Furthermore, spiderwebs are designed to catch things, and what they usually catch is dust and the bodies of soon to be dead insects, giving your home a dirty, unkept look.